flyingcircusio/fc-nixos/doc/src/upgrade.md

 }
 ```

-as {ref}`nixos-custom-modules` before the upgrade.
-This setting will trigger a
+This setting will trigger a deprecation warning on 23.05 and be removed in a
-deprecation warning on 23.05 and be removed in a later version.
+later version.

 (nixos-upgrade-statshost-master)=